marioroy/binary-to-decimal/extra/README.txt

   cp extra/mpir/mpn_get_str_thr.c mpir-3.0.0/mpn/get_str.c

 It requires adding -pthread to CFLAGS somewhere.
 The pthread solution runs on platforms lacking OpenMP support.
-It also works with other languages not built with OpenMP.
+Moreover, it works with other languages not built with OpenMP.
 E.g. Perl.

 // Cheers.